hashicorp/terraform-provider-google/website/docs/r/workflows_workflow.html.markdown

 * `source_contents` -
   (Optional)
   Workflow code to be executed.
-The size limit is 32KB.
+The size limit is 128KB.

 * `crypto_key_name` -
   (Optional)
   The KMS key used to encrypt workflow and execution data.
   Format: projects/{project}/locations/{location}/keyRings/{keyRing}/cryptoKeys/{cryptoKey}

+* `call_log_level` -
+  (Optional)
+  Describes the level of platform logging to apply to calls and call responses during executions of this workflow.
+If both the workflow and the execution specify a logging level, the execution level takes precedence.
+  Possible values are: `CALL_LOG_LEVEL_UNSPECIFIED`, `LOG_ALL_CALLS`, `LOG_ERRORS_ONLY`, `LOG_NONE`.

 * `user_env_vars` -
   (Optional)